JuliaGaussianProcesses/TemporalGPs.jl/README.md

 # On-going Work

-- Optimisation -- in particular work needs to be done to reduce the allocations made when the default storage is employed.
+- Optimisation
+    + in-place implementation with `ArrayStorage` to reduce allocations
+    + input data types for posterior inference - the `RegularSpacing` type is great for expressing that the inputs are regularly spaced.
+A carefully constructed data type to let the user build regularly-spaced data when working with posteriors would also be very beneficial.
-- Feature coverage -- only a subset of `Stheno.jl`'s functionality is currently available, but it's possible to cover much more.
+- Feature coverage
+    + only a subset of `Stheno.jl`'s probabilistic-programming functionality is currently available, but it's possible to cover much more.
+    + reverse-mode through posterior inference.
+This is quite straightforward in principle, it just requires a couple of extra ChainRules.
+- Interfacing with other packages
+    + Both Stheno and this package will move over to the AbstractGPs.jl interface at some point, which will enable both to interface more smoothly with other packages in the ecosystem.

-If you're interested in helping out with this stuff, please get in touch.
+If you're interested in helping out with this stuff, please get in touch by opening an issue, commenting on an open one, or messaging me on the Julia Slack.